DARIAEngineering/dcaf_case_management/README.md

 ## For developers (Team lead: @colinxfleming)

 By and large, we are executing on the fantastic work of the design team.

-The stack we use is Rails 4, MongoDB, PhantomJS for integration tests.
+The stack we use is Rails 4, MongoDB, PhantomJS and Capybara for integration tests, and `rails_bootstrap_forms` for forms.
 Nearly everything else is out of the box.

 **We prioritize inclusivity of all skill levels on this project** -- in general, if you are willing to put in the time to learn, a team member will be willing to work with you to make it happen!

 We generally work on tackling issues tagged `frontend`, `backend`, and `minitest`.
 We also occasionally serve as code guides for the designers and help them navigate rails' architecture.

-There's a picture of the data model [here](_design/DataModel.png).
+There's a (slightly outdated) picture of the data model [here](_design/DataModel.png).

 ## For case managers or abortion fund volunteers (Team leads: @lwaldsc and @nerdygirl537)

+**If you are an abortion fund volunteer interested in the work we're doing, please reach out!**

 DCAF's case management corps has a steady presence on this project -- we have users and stakeholders from DCAF who consult with other teams to ensure the success of the project.
 We regularly pair case managers with devs or designers to work on specific features.

-If you are an abortion fund volunteer interested in the work we're doing, please reach out!

 @nerdygirl537 serves as the primary liaison to other funds interested in adopting the system.
-If you are interested in putting this software to work for your organization, reach out to her in [our slack channel](https://codefordc.slack.com/messages/dcaf_case_management).
+If you are interested in putting this software to work for your organization, reach out to her in our slack channel.

 ## I'm not really any of these

 Don't let that stop you!
 Hit us up, we'll find something for you to do.